10 Behind-the-Plate Secrets of MLB Umpires

 The MLB has special technology to track umpires’ performances that goes beyond the digitized strike zone viewers see on screen.

-“That box that you see on TV is more for entertainment purposes only,” MLB umpire Mark Carlson explained in a radio interview last year.
+“That box that you see on TV is more for entertainment purposes only,” MLB umpire Mark Carlson explained in a radio interview in 2020.
 “There’s a more detailed science to it.
 So they evaluate our strike zone, and we’re given a report the next day on how we did—balls that we called strikes, strikes that we called balls, and so on.”

 Missed calls and other plays in the field are evaluated, too, as are interpersonal situations that arise during the game.
 Not only does all that data help umpires understand where they have room for improvement, but it also helps their supervisors and other MLB leaders decide which umpires get to work the playoffs—and ultimately, the World Series.